Vietnamization: Nixon Administration analysis of options

 Dobrynin, however, misunderstood the extent to which the U.S. was willing to apply military force not involving ground troops, culminating in Operation Linebacker II.

+Domestic aspect

+The process of Vietnamization was partly influenced by Nixon’s delicate political position on a domestic level.
+He had been elected with 43.4% of the votes, and Laird was concerned with his support at home.
+Indeed, he could sense the impatience of the American public regarding the war.
+Nixon himself believed American casualties reduced the support for the war.
+For members of his administration, a campaign of attrition was useless against an Asian power, because they were able to tolerate a greater number of casualties compared to a Western power.

+On the left, Senator Fulbright, chairman of the Foreign Relations committee, feared Vietnamization would not be enough to reduce the numbers of casualties:My fear is that the current policy will keep the US bogged down in Vietnam – with the killing and cost continuing indefinitely.

 Nixon policy direction

 Nixon directed the Joint Chiefs of Staff to prepare a six-step withdrawal plan.
 The Commandant of the Marine Corps General Leonard F. Chapman Jr. remembered, "I felt, and I think that most Marines felt, that the time had come to get out of Vietnam."
 Leading the ground force withdrawals, Marine redeployments started in mid-1969, and by the end of the year the entire 3rd Marine Division had departed.

 In the aftermath of the Tet Offensive, ARVN units were able to take control of areas held by the Viet Cong.
 General Tran Van Tra of the Viet Cong forces in the South stated:

 Some ARVN units, especially that had been operating closely with U.S. troops or using facilities, could quickly move into a dominant role in their areas.

 Other ARVN units faced more of a challenge.
 For example, the ARVN 5th Division was directed to move from its existing base camp, Phu Cuong, to that of the U.S. 1st Infantry Division in Lai Khê, while the U.S. division moved southeast to Dĩ An.
 The ARVN unit had to retain its previous operational responsibility, while replacing a division that was far better equipped with helicopters than a standard U.S. division.
 At Phu Cong, Major General Nguyen Van Hieu, the 5th Division commander, was able to use a local Popular Force battalion for base security.
 The Popular Force battalions, however, did not move away from the area in which they were formed.